CS48X0-Behavior-Tool-Project/behavior-rating-tool/README.md

 ### 1.8 Build the Dockerfile

+Ensure that you're back in the root directory, *behavior-rating-tool*.
 To build the Dockerfile we can run the following command:

 ```sh
 docker-compose up -d --build nginx